 as a systematic multi-scale modeling tool.

-Begun under the NSF ITR-medium award (DMR-0325553), work continues on
+Begun under the NSF ITR-medium award (DMR-0325553), development now is with

 project link .

 algorithm for detailed DFT calculations on materials were